KC7-Foundation/kc7_data/GlobalGoodwill/README.md

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/129029167/08cfad5e-f136-4e72-a87b-514d6886b484)

-All of Global Goodwill's security logs are stored in a single database – the Global Goodwill database.
+All of Global Goodwill's security logs are stored in a single database – the **GlobalGoodwill** database.

   2. Select your database.
 	- Expand the dropdown arrow next to the GlobalGoodwill database.
 	- Click on the **GlobalGoodwill** database.
 Once you’ve done this, you should see the database highlighted- this means you’ve selected the database and are ready to query the tables inside.

-Note: It’s very important that you use the Global Goodwill database for all questions while you’re investigating activity at Global Goodwill!
+Note: It’s very important that you use the **GlobalGoodwill** database for all questions while you’re investigating activity at Global Goodwill!
 If you choose the wrong database, you won’t be able to answer questions correctly.

 The big space to the right of your cluster list is the _query workspace_.
 That’s where you’ll actually write the queries used to interact with our log data.

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/129029167/648ed512-51a3-4c46-a298-1e1d14514b91)

 Currently, you’ll see there’s a message there welcoming you to Global Goodwill!
 Click the blue Run button above the query workspace to run your first query!
-Once you’ve done that, you can erase the welcome message by highlighting it and pressing backspace or delete on your keyboard.
+Once you’ve done that, you can erase the welcome message by highlighting it and pressing `backspace` or `delete` on your keyboard.

 Okay, enough introductions… let’s get your hands on the data.